 Why read historical fiction?

-Think about how life has changed over time.
+Once your class has read their chosen story, think about how life has changed over time.
 What are the main differences and are there any similarities?
-Note down any new vocabulary that is specific to the time period in the story.
+Note down any new vocabulary that is specific to the period in the story.

 Historical fiction can provide a base for further research.
 Form a group with your classmates and practice your research skills to find out more about the time period and context of the story.
 Take notes, share opinions and evaluate which parts of the story are fact and which parts are fiction.